prestodb/presto/presto-docs/src/main/sphinx/functions/array.rst

     Sorts and returns the array ``x``.
 The elements of ``x`` must be orderable.
     Null elements will be placed at the end of the returned array.

+.. function:: arrays_overlap(x, y) -> boolean

+    Tests if arrays ``x`` and ``y`` have any any non-null elements in common.
+    Returns null if there are no non-null elements in common but either array contains null.

 .. function:: cardinality(x) -> bigint

     Returns the cardinality (size) of the array ``x``.